ROCm/hipBLASLt/docs/reference/ext-reference.rst

 Algorithm index
 -----------------

-This extension API allows you to get the algorithm index using ``hipblasLtMatmulAlgo_t``.
+This extension API lets you to get the algorithm index using ``hipblasLtMatmulAlgo_t``.

 .. code-block:: c++

     HIPBLASLT_EXPORT int getIndexFromAlgo(hipblasLtMatmulAlgo_t& algo);

-It also supports you to get the heuristic results by giving an index vector.
+You can use an index vector to retrieve the heuristic results.

 .. code-block:: c++